GeorgeIniatis/Course-Grade-Calculation/README.md

 # Team Project H 2020 Group CS35
  Welcome to our Team Project.
-This projects aim is to provide a grading hub for the School of Chemistry at UofG.
+This project aims to develop a system for the School of Chemistry at the University of Glasgow that aids with the calculation of assessment and course grades.
+Currently, the school uses huge excel files, with each lecturer having a different one, to accomplish these calculations.
+These files are very complicated, time-consuming, and cause unnecessary stress to the staff.
+The system will try to centralize and automate the process, where possible, requiring very little input from the system users.

  Data Entry Flow: